vdbrink/vdbrink.github.io/projects/automate_christmas_decorations.md

 Two decades later, we can use "smarter" solutions.
 Like control them more dynamically based on the daylight level or motion and occupancy detection.

-I, as a home automation geek, I was (previous years) looking for solutions and found them for all my decorations and lights!
+I, as a home automation geek, I was (previous year) looking for solutions and found them for all my decorations and lights!
 Read along how I did that.

 ---